kianapillay/kianapillay/README.md

 ## Graduate / Junior Software Developer 👩‍💻

-I’m a Computer Science graduate and aspiring Software Developer with a passion for building practical, real-world applications.
+I’m a Computer Science graduate and a aspiring Software Developer with a passion for building practical, real-world applications.

 I’m particularly interested in **Artificial Intelligence, Cloud Computing, and Cybersecurity**, and I’m continuously exploring how these areas can be used to create scalable, secure, and impactful solutions.